GaryOcean428/Agent99/README.md

 # Chat99

-Chat99 is an intelligent AI assistant with advanced memory, multi-model capabilities, and dynamic routing using RouteLLM.
+Chat99 is an intelligent AI assistant with advanced memory, multi-model capabilities, and dynamic routing inspired by RouteLLM.
+My project has now diverged too much to practicilly integrate RouteLLM but check them out https://github.com/lm-sys/RouteLLM (I don't know these guys but just a shoutout).

 # Agent99